Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 • Fit boundary: What this entity can and cannot support across accounts, payments, tax, and review.

-• Record consistency: Company name, address, owner, store policy, and payout information should not conflict.
+• Record consistency: Company name, address, responsible person, store policy, and payout information should not conflict.

 First Ask Why You Need a Domestic License